Basic Policy

 Internal Reporting and Establishment of Consultation Hotlines

-To prevent compliance violations and ensure early detection and prevention, we have established internal reporting and consultation services within the Company and at outside law firms.
+To prevent compliance violations and ensure early detection and prevention, we have established whistleblowing (internal reporting) services within the Company and at outside law firms.
+The services are available to Kaneka Group directors and employees and their families, former employees who have resigned within the past year, and businesses with which the Company has relationships, including partner companies and suppliers.

 Respect for Human Rights